 Can you get pregnant after taking the morning after pill?

 It is not unusual for the morning after pill to affect your periods.
-You may find that your next period is lighter or late.
-If you miss your next period or subsequent periods are very light, you should visit a doctor to check whether you are pregnant.
+You may find that your next period is lighter or late or earlier than normal.
+You should take a pregnancy test 3 weeks after any episodes of unprotected sex to make sure you are not pregnant.
+If you miss your next period or your next few periods are very light, you should visit a doctor.

 Top tips for taking the morning after pill

 1. The sooner you take the morning after pill, the better.

 Don’t leave any more time than necessary between having unprotected sex and taking the morning after pill.
 The sooner you take it, the more likely it is to be effective.

 2. If you have diarrhoea or vomiting after taking it, consult a doctor.

 If you are sick or have severe diarrhoea within 3 hours after taking the morning after pill, there is a risk that it won’t work.
 If this happens, you need to consult a doctor or pharmacist as soon as possible to check whether you need to take a second pill.